vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 >
 > **Liquity Whitepaper**

-The above ensures that when risky debt is redistributed to the existing debt holders, Recovery Mode is triggered.
+The above ensures that Recovery Mode is triggered when risky debts are redistributed to the existing debt holders.
 Recovery Mode is activated when the protocol's Total Collateral Ratio (TCR) falls below 150%.
 In this undesirable mode of operation, Troves with a collateral ratio between the current TCR and 110% also become subject to liquidation.

 These liquidations are carried at 110% CR and excess collateral can be reclaimed by the borrower.